IBM/CodeEngine/thumbnail/README.md

 of how an application will morph over time from just a prototype to one that will then be used in production.

-To keep the example simple, we'll be creating an thumbnail creation service that will "process" an picture by examining it and creating a "thumbnail" version of it.
+To keep the example simple, we'll be creating a thumbnail creation service that will "process" a picture by examining it and creating a "thumbnail" version of it.
 The code itself to do this transformation isn't really the point of this tutorial, rather it's the "growing up" of the infrastructure around the application and how Code Engine can make that easier.